 There is of course a lot of fodder for similarities, but the situation isn’t unique to the United States or to the present time.
 It also ignores the spiritual dimension driving the macro sociological undercurrents.

-It comes as no surprise that political elections are a circus of carnival barkers.
+It comes as no surprise that politics are a circus of carnival barkers.
 We yearn for greatness with sentimentality, but long ago surrendered meaningful, complex dialog for media sound-bites and tweets.
 This postmodern condition was described by sociologist Stjepan Mestrovic as “postemotional” which feeds on routine banalities and clichés.
 It’s what Emile Durkheim called “collective effervescence” (think Jerry Springer).

 This is nothing new.